GluuFederation/docs-ce-prod/3.1.4/source/operation/custom-design.md

 `/opt/gluu/jetty/oxauth/custom/static/img`

 !!!
-Note
+Note:
     You can change the logo on every public-facing page here.
 Place your image in `/static/img` and name it `logo.png`.

 And all CSS are inside: